Tearnote/lists/doc/DESIGN.md

 For reference, a list of all available commands will be displayed on the right side of the screen, making the user aware of their choices.

+## Data model

+The data handled by the app is inherently hierarchical - the user owns a notebook, which contains multiple lists, which contain multiple task.
+For this reason, it was natural to model them as `Notebook`, `List` and `Task` classes, connected via composition.

+All of these classes can convert themselves to/from a dict for the purpose of JSON serialization.
+They are also convertible to `str` for rendering.

+### Task

+This class represents a single task entry.
+The task name is encapsulated together with its current done/prio state.

+### List

+A List has a name, and contains multiple Tasks.
+Coloring each task according to its state happens here, because only the list is aware of each task's index, and we want the index to be colored too.

+### Notebook

+Notebook is a collection of Lists.
+It can be serialized/deserialized as a whole.

+### TUI

+Represents the Terminal User Interface of the program.
+Handles rendering and user input.
+Holds the current state of the app - which screen is currently shown.

+### UserInput

+Handles sanitization and conversion of user input from the original string to split command keyword and parameters.

+### Command, CommandList

+Command contains everything needed for a command to be defined, validated and executed.
+CommandList contains Commands, and can dispatch the user input to the right command.
+Each state has its own CommandList.

+### Config

+Manages user settings, allowing for validated read/write access.

+### Storage

+Handles Dropbox connection and upload/download of string data.

 ## Wireframes

 ![Wireframe mock-up of the app in list view](wireframes/lists.png)